awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ## Query Syntax Issues<a name="troubleshooting-athena-query-syntax-issues"></a>

+### FAILED: NullPointerException Name is null<a name="troubleshooting-athena-nullpointerexception-name-is-null"></a>

+If you use the AWS Glue [CreateTable](https://docs.aws.amazon.com/glue/latest/webapi/API_CreateTable.html) API operation or the AWS CloudFormation [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-table.html) template to create a table for use in Athena without specifying the `TableType` property and then run a DDL query like `SHOW CREATE TABLE` or `MSCK REPAIR TABLE`, you can receive the error message FAILED: NullPointerException Name is null\.

+To resolve the error, specify a value for the [TableInput](https://docs.aws.amazon.com/glue/latest/webapi/API_TableInput.html) `TableType` attribute as part of the AWS Glue `CreateTable` API call or [AWS CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-glue-table-tableinput.html)\.
+Possible values for `TableType` include `EXTERNAL_TABLE` or `VIRTUAL_VIEW`\.

+This requirement applies only when you create a table using the AWS Glue `CreateTable` API operation or the `AWS::Glue::Table` template\.
+If you create a table for Athena by using a DDL statement or an AWS Glue crawler, the `TableType` property is defined for you automatically\.

 ### Function not registered<a name="troubleshooting-athena-function-not-registered"></a>

 This error occurs when you try to use a function that Athena doesn't support\.
 For a list of functions that Athena supports, see [Presto Functions in Amazon Athena](presto-functions.md) or run the `SHOW FUNCTIONS` statement in the Query Editor\.
 You can also write your own [user defined function \(UDF\)](querying-udf.md)\.
 For more information, see [How do I resolve the "function not registered" syntax error in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/athena-syntax-function-not-registered/) in the AWS Knowledge Center\.